jsterlibs/jster-cf-api/README.md

 To publish, use `worker:publish-<worker name>`.
 For this, you have to take care to configure Cloudflare first so that workers are enabled.
 After initial publish, you have to enable the route through the `Triggers` tab related to the worker at Cloudflare UI.

 Once it's running, you'll have something like `https://<worker name>.mynamespace.workers.dev/` available for the worker.

+## Configuring security

+1. Make sure a KV store is set up a Cloudflare and copy its id to Denoflare configuration
+2. Request the API (see below)

 ## Configuring stargazers